Murder inquest jurors take rare step to join 1-year reunion | CBC News

 "I think it really is a reflection of the impact the case had on the jurors and on the community."

-The jury — three men and two women recruited from the communities of Renfrew, Griffith, Petawawa, Chalk River and Pembroke — suggested the provincial and federal governments, and other groups, adopt 86 recommendations including numerous preventative measures.
+The jury — three men and two women recruited from Renfrew, Griffith, Petawawa, Chalk River and Pembroke — suggested the provincial and federal governments, and other groups, adopt 86 recommendations including numerous preventative measures.

 The last recommendation called on all the groups officially taking part in the inquest — the Office of the Chief Coroner, the Ontario government, the advocacy group End Violence Against Women Renfrew County, and Warmerdam's son Malcolm — to reconvene in a year's time "to discuss the progress in implementing these recommendations."